aneeshsharma/FTAPInC/README.md

-# FileTransferInC
+# FTAP - File Transfer Application Program

-A basic file transfer implementation in C. Uses TCP sockets to transfer a 50MB file when asked to.
+A basic file server implementation in C.

+## Features

+-   A simple user authentication feature
+-   Create a File on server
+-   Upload file to server
+-   Download file from server
+-   List all files on server

 ## Preqrequisite